daksh2k/zippyshare-dl/README.md

 # Zippyshare downloader and Links Extractor
 Python script to automatically download from Zippyshare using [Selenium package](https://www.selenium.dev/) and [Internet Download Manager](https://www.internetdownloadmanager.com/).\
 Download [IDM](https://www.internetdownloadmanager.com/download.html) from here for downloading multiple files.
+1. Run the [main.py](./main.py) script after fulfiliing the [Requirements](https://github.com/daksh2k/zippyshare-dl#requirementsinstallation) preferrably in a [virtual env.](https://docs.python.org/3/library/venv.html)

-1. ### The Links will be saved in a text file which can then be imported to idm from:
+2. ### The Links will be saved in a text file which can then be imported to idm from:
    Tasks>Import>from text file

-2. Other option is set the `START_DOWNLOADING` variable to True in the [main.py](./main.py) file
+3. Other option is set the `START_DOWNLOADING` variable to True in the [main.py](./main.py) file
  which will start downloading instantly.
 (Useful for less Links)
-3. See [here](https://github.com/daksh2k/zippyshare-dl/blob/e3acb52c513ea6918e5fbb436c245879b453e89f/main.py#L14-L22) for more configurable options.
+4. See [here](./main.py#L14-L23) for more configurable options.

 ## Requirements/Installation
 - Platform - Windows only.
 - Chrome Browser.
 - Chromedriver(Included).
+- IDM

+   Not required for running the script.(Only For Downloading Links afterwards)
 - Python >= v3.6
 - Install requirements yourself by running the following commands from powershell:
   ``` bash